neulab/covid19-datashare/README.md

 A repo for sharing language resources related to the outbreak (in machine readable format)

 ## Directory Organization
 This is the suggested organization.
-Hopefully some content will mover from one bucket to another, as we keep refining it.
+Hopefully some content will move from one bucket to another, as we keep refining it.
 Additional information (eg. metadata) can be added through xml tags (see below).

 ```